 ALLEN: All right, thank you.

-BILL: Hi, I’m Bill Plans.
-I have a question concerning 2 Thessalonians Chapters 1 and the first part of Chapter 2 in connection with pre-tribulational rapture.
-From my own study, it seems the vast majority of biblical evidence is in favor of the pre-tribulational bid, but I have some problems with 2 Thessalonians, and the vast majority of the people who I have read who are pre-tribulational either don’t talk about the passage.
-The best I’ve been able to find is one guy who said, well both sides claim it makes the point for them and no further elaboration.
+BILL: Hi.
+I’m Bill Plants.
+I have a question concerning 2 Thessalonians chapters 1 and the first part of chapter 2 in connection with the pre-tribulation rapture.
+From my own study, it seems the vast majority of biblical evidence is in favor of the pre-tribulational bent, but I have some problems with 2 Thessalonians, and the vast majority of the people who I’ve read who are pre-tribulational either don’t talk about the passage – or the best I’ve been able to find is one guy who said, “Well, both sides claim it makes the point for them,” and no further elaboration.

-BILL: Okay, I guess my question is just basically I don’t see how to reconcile the passage –
+BILL: Okay.
+Well, I guess my question is just basically I don’t see how to reconcile the passage –

-BILL: ...that would be a part of it.
+BILL: All right, that’s – that would be a part of it.

-JOHN: Do you know what the answer is?
+JOHN: You know what the answer is?
 It does not.

-JOHN: If you’re gonna prove a pre-tribulation rapture, you can’t do it here.
+JOHN: If you’re going to prove a pre-tribulation rapture, you can’t do it here.

-JOHN: No, it does not.
-It doesn’t prove any time factor with the tribulation, but I do not believe that we’re going to find in 2 Thessalonians, I think you find that which wonderfully fits the pre-tribulation view and which does not fit the post-tribulational view.
+JOHN: This question is does it prove a post-tribulation rapture.
+No, it does not.
+It doesn’t prove any time factor with the tribulation.
+But I do not believe that we’re going to find in 2 Thessalonians – I think you find that which wonderfully fits the pre-tribulation view and which does not fit the post-tribulational view.
 But I don’t think you’re going to prove the point in this text.

 JOHN: Yeah, it is talking about that.
 It is talking about ultimate judgment.
 It is not talking about the rapture.

-JOHN: In other words from verse 5 on, you have a statement about the return of Christ.
-That being His second coming in flaming fire taking vengeance on the ungodly.
-That is really culminating in the great white throne of judgment, right?
-Okay, you're asking why is that a comfort to the church?
+JOHN: In other words, from verse 5 on, you have a statement about the return of Christ.
+That being His second coming, in flaming fire, taking vengeance on the ungodly.
+That is really culminating in the great white throne judgment.
+Right?
+Okay.
+You’re asking why is that a comfort to the Church?

 JOHN: Well, I think the comfort comes to the believer.
-What He's saying is why are we comforted if we’re not going to be here anyway, I guess.
-Or why are we comforted by this statement about ultimate judgment.
+What he’s saying is why are we comforted if we’re not going to be here anyway, I guess, or why are we comforted by this statement about ultimate judgment?
 I think because it gives to us the sense of the fact that no matter what happens here, ultimately God is going to bring justice to the whole system.
-And we may be persecuted and we may endure the treachery of the world and we endure all the flack that the world throws at us, but we can be comforted in the knowledge that ultimately God is going to judge the sin of the world and those who have turned against His Son and the people of His Son.
-So all you have there is a general statement relative to that.
-Then from there He goes and describing some of the things that are going to happen prior to that event in Chapter 2.
+And we may be persecuted, and we may endure the treachery of the world, and we may endure all the flack that the world throws at us, but we can be comforted in the knowledge that ultimately God is going to judge the sin of the world and those who have turned against His Son and the people of His Son.
+So, all you have there is a general statement relative to that.
+Then from there he goes in describing some of the things that are going to happen prior to that event in chapter 2.
 Does that help?

-JERRY: Which reads, “To have lawsuits at all with one another is defeat for you.”
-And I want to know if that has anything to do with whether both parties are Christian or not and in particular a manufactured product that's defective and they don’t want to do anything about it.
+JERRY: Hello.
+My name is Jerry Robins, and I have a question about 1 Corinthians 6, verse 7, which reads, “To have lawsuits at all with one another is defeat for you.”
+And I want to know if that has anything to do with whether both parties are Christian or not, and in particular, a manufactured product is defective, and they don’t want to do anything about it?

 JOHN: Yeah, I think that’s precisely what it refers to.
 Don’t take a brother to court.